Mateo-Revilla/FinanceHadoop/README.md

    ├── mapreduce               # 4 mappers and 1 reducer, 4 different jobs, produce separate output for each, input file - `all.csv`
    └── plotter.py              # Output of each mapreduce jobs for `mapreduce` should be fed in plotter to create a chart
 |
-├–– all.csv
+├── results                    # folder that has mapreduce outputs, charts, screenshots of code running ├–– all.csv
 └–– us-covid.csv
 ```